mahalakshmi2000/web_project/README.md

 # web_project
-html,css,javascript
+This repository contains all my web projects.
+And i used the below programming languages in this repository

+* HTML
+* CSS
+* Javascript

-To open my profile with all my projects please open the below website mahalakshmi2000.github.io/web_project
+To open my profile with all my projects please open [this](https://mahalakshmi2000.github.io/web_project/) website